 Bøgsted Rende means "the site by the brook".
 In the 17th and 18th centuries, there was a watermill at the brook that flows into the sea.
 It is likely that sand drift destroyed the possibility of operating a watermill at the site.
 The sand filled the watercourses, removing the necessary water pressure to drive a mill.
 The exact time when it was abandoned is not known for certain, but from the beginning of the 20th century, Bøgsted Rende once again became a focal point in the local landscape.
 It became a destination for the region's first nature tourists who enjoyed the brook by the sea and the plantation that was growing at that time.
 There was even a pastry shop on the road down to Bøgsted Rende.

-The oldest living trees in the area were planted in the late 1800s.
-Furthest west you will find mountain pine and thickets of oak so low and wind bent that you have to bend down to pick acorns.
-Further in along the trench are silver fir and Austrian pine of impressive thickness.
-Here it is evident that the roots have a good grip in the good clay soil deep beneath the sand.
+The oldest living trees in the area were planted in the late 19th century.
+Farthest to the west, there are Scots pines and waist-high oak thickets where you have to bend down to pick acorns!
+Further along the brook, you can find spruce and Austrian pines of considerable thickness.
+Here, it is clear that the roots have reached the good clay soil deep beneath the sand.

-A path leads up to the beacon; a tall seamark rising above the vegetation.
-The red beacon made of strong steel girders and timber has an hourglass-shaped top.
-It was built in 1884-85 and was a landmark for seafarers.
-The beacons along the west coast of Jutland were designed with individual shapes, so it was possible to identify them on nautical charts.
-This made it possible to determine one’s position, but naturally only in daylight.
-New technology has made the beacons unnecessary, but they are listed and stand today as large sculptures in the dune landscape.
+The trail leads up to the beacon, a tall sea marker that rises high above the vegetation.
+The red-painted beacon, constructed with sturdy iron girders and timber, has an hourglass-shaped top.
+It was built in 1884-85 and served as a landmark for sailors.
+The beacons along the Jutland west coast were designed with distinctive shapes so they could be identified in relation to the sea charts where they were marked.
+From there, sailors could determine their position, but, of course, only during daylight.
+Modern technology has rendered the beacons obsolete, but they are protected and stand as large sculptures in the dune landscape.